Large Scale Robotic Material Handling: Learning, Planning, and Control: Method

 \subsubsection{RL Throwing Controller}

 The \ac{RL} throwing controller extends the \ac{RL} waypoint following training in \cref{sec:waypoint_rl} by incorporating the gripper actuation as an additional action.
-Consequently, we focus only on the new elements needed to train the new skill.
+Consequently, this section focuses on the elements needed to train the new skill.

 \paragraph{Task Description} Starting with a loaded gripper, the agent follows a randomly generated waypoint trajectory and throws all material at a designated target location on the ground.
 The trajectory is subject to the same waypoint-following constraints described in \cref{sec:waypoint_rl}.
-To account for the granular nature of the material, the agent must shape the gripper's velocity profile appropriately throughout the release phase.
+To compensate for the granular nature of the material, the agent must modulate the gripper’s velocity profile throughout the release phase.
+As described in \cref{sec:sim_dynamics}, the material is approximated by three sequentially released discrete loads $L_{1:3}$ (\cref{fig:throw_sim}), emulating continuous flow and capturing the spread distribution induced by tool oscillations.
 Following material release, the policy reduces oscillations and control effort, resulting in a stable configuration suitable for initiating subsequent motions.

 \paragraph{Actions and Observations}

 The controller is represented by an \ac{MLP} $\pi_{th}$ as follows:

 The agent actuates all four active joints: slew, boom, stick, and gripper opening.
 The command $u_{\text{gripper}}\in[-1,1]$ is compared against an opening threshold of $0.5$.
 If $u_{\text{gripper}, k} > 0.5$, then a joystick signal for opening the gripper shells is provided until the episode ends.
 In this state, any additional $u_{\text{gripper}}$ has no effect.